Accident at work claims - FAQs

 How long do accident at work claims take?

-How long an accident at work claim will take will depend on your unique case and whether the defendant admits liability.
-Typically, straight forward cases, where liability is admitted, may take months; while cases where liability is disputed or if the case is particularly complex, it can take a year or more to come to a close.
+Typically, straight forward cases, where liability is admitted, may take months; while work injury claims where liability is disputed or if the accident at work case is particularly complex, it can take a year or more to come to a close.

 How much does it cost to make an accident at work compensation claim?

 When you make a work accident compensation claim, the process can usually be funded on a no win no fee basis, otherwise known as a conditional fee agreement (CFA).
+Speak to our reliable work injury solicitors for more information and to discuss work accident claim funding options.

 Can I lose my job for claiming compensation after a workplace injury?

-Claiming compensation for a workplace injury is not legally allowed to affect your job.
-Employers, even very small businesses, hold liability insurance to pay out in these events so the compensation will not come directly from their pocket.
+Employers, even very small businesses, hold liability insurance to pay out in these events so the work injury compensation will not come directly from their pocket.
 In most cases, making a claim actually makes the workplace better and safer for you and your colleagues in the future, since corrective measures are taken to prevent further accidents.
-If you have been dismissed after an accident at work then contact our expert employment lawyers today.
+If you have been dismissed after an accident at work, then contact our expert work accident solicitors today.

 Will I need to go to court if I claim for an accident at work?

-Accidents at work fall under personal injury claims.
 The personal injury claims process is designed for both parties to be open and honest with one another so that the court remains the last resort.
 This saves time and money for all involved.
-Only a small amount of work accident compensation claims reach court since most are settled out of court.
-Our highly skilled solicitors, however, always prepare fully for this, in case it should happen.
+Our highly skilled work accident claims solicitors, however, always prepare fully for this, in case it should happen.

 Will I be required to undergo a medical examination?

 It is likely that the claimant in an accident at work claim will be required to undergo at least one medical examination during the claims process.
+Our work injury lawyers will be able to explain more about this.

 Can I make a work injury compensation claim if my employer is no longer trading?

-Yes, if liability insurance cover, which the company should have held at the time of the incident, was in place, then compensation can still be claimed.
-Companies which have been removed from the Register of Companies can be reinstated in order for a claim to be brought.
+Yes, if liability insurance cover, which the company should have held at the time of the incident, was in place, then injury at work compensation can still be claimed.
+Your work accident claim solicitor will be able to help with this.

 Can I make a claim for multiple injuries?

 If you have suffered multiple injuries following any kind of an accident, you are entitled to make a claim for compensation.
 We would consider all the injuries sustained and look at the pain, suffering and loss of amenity that they have caused, as well as financial losses incurred as a whole.
-As with all injury claims, our aim is to put you back in the position you would have been before the accident.

 Sustaining multiple injuries can involve a lengthier recovery process.
 This may result in your day to day activities being affected, such as being unable to work, having to rely on others to provide you with assistance or loss of important bodily functions.
 We will endeavour to do our best to help you or a loved if you have been put into this position due to someone else’s negligence.